 4. Step 3: AI Keyword & Intent Mapping for Local Search

-5. Step 4: Core 50 Service × Area Pages That Convert
+5. Step 4: Core Service × Area Pages Built for Clarity and Leads

 6. Step 5: Answer-Engine Patterns (Q&A, Tables, Summaries)